 Participants in this Week Seven course will travel to Bali to investigate the Ramayana as it is performed and interpreted, artistically and otherwise, in Bali.
 They will witness performances of the Ramayana Ballet, the Kecak Ramayana, and possibly a wayang kulit performance with a Ramayana theme.
 They will participate in workshops in: dance; kecak chanting; gamelan performance; Kamasan painting; and the creation of sajen or offerings.

-Program Partners: I Made Bandem, Dewa Berata, Emiko Saraswati Susilo, Dewa Ayu Eka Putri
+Programme Partners: I Made Bandem, Dewa Berata, Emiko Saraswati Susilo, Dewa Ayu Eka Putri

 Aims and Objectives:

 In LitHum1 students read excerpts from some of the exciting scenes of the Ramayana.
 But most people in the world who know the Ramayana first encounter it in representational and embodied forms as part of religious or artistic practice.
-In Bali, YNC students will:
+In Bali, Yale-NUS students will:

-- Engage both, simultaneously deepening their knowledge of the epic story and developing an understanding of the ways in which concepts and practices have traditionally been “localized” and adapted in Southeast Asia over the millennia (a core concept in Southeast Asian Studies).
+- Engage both, simultaneously deepening their knowledge of the epic story and developing an understanding of the ways in which concepts and practices have traditionally been “localised” and adapted in Southeast Asia over the millennia (a core concept in Southeast Asian Studies).

 - Encounter an aesthetic world that is radically different from anything else they have experienced (unless, of course, they are Balinese).

-- Learn about the practice of Hinduism in Bali, with a particular focus on the human geographical concept of Kaja and Kelod – the ways in which houses, kampung, and towns are all oriented along cardinal points that are aligned, not with true geographic points but, with the site which is the centre of Balinese Hinduism, Gunung Agung on the eastern side of the island (to which we will also make a pilgrimage.)
+- Learn about the practice of Hinduism in Bali, with a particular focus on the human geographical concept of Kaja and Kelod – the ways in which houses, kampung, and towns are all oriented along cardinal points that are aligned, not with true geographic points but, with the site which is the centre of Balinese Hinduism, Gunung Agung on the eastern side of the island (to which we will also make a pilgrimage).

 - Engage in a personal way with many of the important artistic practices in Bali in the context of understanding the way an ancient story can still be embedded in contemporary life.